park background

 Full of character.
 Welcoming.
 A strong sense of community.
 That's what we're striving for in our Downtown.

-In October 2022, Council adopted the Downtown Streetscape Master Plan and in March 2024, Council approved a phased approach to implementation and directed staff to begin Phase 1 which includes the section of Dundas between Riddell Street and Wellington Street.
-Phase 1 is expected to begin March 24 and take approximately 13 weeks.
-Phase 2 is included in the 2025 Capital Budget and tender documents are currently being finalized.
+In October 2022, Council adopted the Downtown Streetscape Master Plan and in March 2024, Council approved a phased approach to implementation.
+Phase 1 (the section of Dundas between Riddell Street and Wellington Street) was completed in August 2025 and the section of Dundas Street in Phase 2 has reopened as of Oct.
+23 while finishing work is being completed on the sidewalks, street furnishing and signage.

 Traffic Detour